zsoolti8917/zsoolti8917/README.md

 ### Hi there 👋

 Welcome to my Github page!
 My name is Zsolt Varjú, and I am currently studying applied informatics in Slovakia while working as a visual web tester.
-In my current role, I review websites for cities and organizations, identify any discrepancies between the design files, and communicate revisions to frontend developers.
+In my current role, I review websites for cities and organizations, identify any discrepancies between the design files and the actual web page, and communicate revisions to frontend developers.
 As a result, I have developed a keen eye for identifying and troubleshooting problems in HTML and CSS.

 My experience in this position has fueled my interest in frontend development, and I am currently learning SCSS and React.
 I enjoy working on 3D projects and modeling, and when I am not coding, you can find me skiing down a mountain slope.